 Applying entertainment and education, Silver Stream Farms became well-known throughout southern Ontario.
 Crops included strawberries, raspberries, peas, sweet corn, apples and pumpkins and school tours were provided through several of these seasons.
 Every year culminated in a Halloween festival featuring haunted barns and special wagon rides and seasonal attractions.

 As population pressure began to hinder farming operations in Richmond Hill, a second market was opened in 1997 in Port Sandfield, Muskoka.
-While being more of a general grocery store, this was one of the first markets in the Muskoka area to focus on farm fresh produce and locally grown products – something that’s finally gaining in popularity in most regions.
+While being more of a general grocery store, this was one of the first markets in the Muskoka area to focus on farm fresh produce and locally grown products.